bargmy/NoveoCPP/README.md

-# NoveoCPP
+# Noveo Desktop
-Noveo Desktop CPP Clients
+Noveo CPP Client for Desktop.
+Windows only for now